 17. Why do you want to work for us?

 Individuals who truly want the job will have done their research and be able to talk about your company’s values, products and services, and approach to technology.
-If they can’t articulate at least a few reasons your company would be a good match for their skills and ambitions, then they haven’t done their due diligence to properly prepared for the interview — an interview red flag for hiring managers.
+If they can’t articulate at least a few reasons your company would be a good match for their skills and ambitions, then they haven’t done their due diligence to properly prepare for the interview — an interview red flag for hiring managers.

 Remember to allow time at the end of the interview for candidates to ask you questions.
 This is not only beneficial to applicants — it also clues you in to what matters to them.
 For instance, you may reconsider your interest in a prospect if they seem overly concerned about salary and vacation accrual during the first interview.
 Or you may be impressed when someone asks questions that demonstrate their business acumen and thorough understanding of your industry.